yucheols/ENMs_In_R/tutorials/tutorial_3.md

-# ENMs in R hands-on practical session: Tutorial 3
+# ENMs in R hands-on practical session: Tutorial 1
-#### by Yucheol Shin (Department of Biological Sciences, Kangwon National University, Republic of Korea)
+#### by Yucheol Shin (Richard Gilder Graduate School, American Museum of Natural History, USA)

-29 Feb 2024
+1st installment 28 Feb 2024
 @ Laboratory of Animal Behaviour and Conservation, Nanjing Forestry University

+2nd installment

 ### Using target-group background sampling to compensate for the spatial sampling bias of occurrence points.